-Small businesses are the backbone of the American economy, but they often face challenges that their larger counterparts do not.
-One of the biggest obstacles they face is access to capital.
+Small businesses are the backbone of the American economy, yet they frequently confront obstacles that larger corporations do not.
+Access to capital is one of the most significant challenges they confront.

 Without adequate funding, it can be difficult to purchase inventory, hire staff, or even keep the lights on.

-The Small Business Administration is one of many government organizations that give loans and grants to small businesses.
-These programs are designed so small businesses have the money they need for growth.
+The Small Business Administration is one of many government agencies that provide small businesses with loans and grants.
+These programs are intended to provide small enterprises with the funds they require for expansion.

 Not only does the U.S. Chamber of Commerce have a number of resources available to help businesses access capital, but many states also have their own programs designed to support small businesses.